 Tidy Up the landscape Now:

 - Examine.
-Examine your landscape with a critical eye and note problem spots you want to correct.
+Look over your landscape with a critical eye and note problem spots you want to correct.

 - Remove.
 Trim any dead branches as well as blooms or stems on perennials, shrubs and trees with loppers and pruners.
 Do a little research before you prune because not all shrubs and trees get pruned the same.
 For example, don’t prune shrubs and trees that bloom on old wood, like lilacs and some hydrangeas, or you may discard next year’s flowers.

 - Replace.
 If summer temperatures were extremely high, annuals and tropicals may be tired or even dead.
-Replace them with cool-weather annuals including pansies, violas and ornamental cabbage and kale.
+Replace them with cool-weather annuals including pansies, violas and flowering cabbage and kale.

 - Cut.
 Use a string trimmer to cut grass around shrubs, trees, raised garden beds and borders.